How long does Tramadol stay in your system?

 Tramadol drug testing: How long does tramadol stay in the body?

 Like many similar medications, Tramadol does not stay in the body long.
 Hair samples will reveal drug use further in the past than blood or urine screens, which are only reliable for a day or two.
 So drug testing for Tramadol can be ordered in blood, urine or hair samples.

 How long does Tramadol stay in blood?

-After more than a day or two, it’s unlikely that Tramadol will be detected in the blood.
+After more than a couple of days, it’s unlikely that Tramadol will be detected in the blood.
 This detection window for Tramadol in blood samples is a little longer for the extended-release version than for the regular variety of the drug.

 How long does Tramadol stay in hair?

 Most drugs can be detected far longer in hair than they can be in urine or blood.
 Hair samples may be able to test positive for Tramadol weeks or months after exposure to the drug.
 But the Tramadol detection period in hair samples depends on a few different factors, including hair length, dosage, and the person’s metabolism.

 Tramadol will show up on urine screens for 2-4 days after use.
 However, Tramadol may show up a for a few days after last dose with heavy or chronic use.
 But in most cases, if someone hasn’t taken the drug within 48 hours, the levels are undetectable.